 - 1) Projects typically will be presented to the Council twice.
-The proposing Agency shall schedule the required presentations for regularly scheduled monthly PBFAC meetings such that PBFAC approval will occur prior to the advertising, bidding, construction and/or negotiation for construction; - 2) It is the proposing Agencies' responsibility to secure any other approvals and/or permissions required by other boards or entities as required by those boards or entities; - 3) The following conditions must be satisfied for approval: - a.
-Prime contractors and subcontractors working on a Non-State Entity Funded project(s) will be required to be properly licensed as required by Idaho Code Title 54, Chapter 19. - b.
-The contractor shall provide separate performance and payment bonds to the owner.
-Each bond shall set forth a penal sum in an amount not less than the value of the work being performed. - c.
-The contractor shall purchase or maintain property insurance, from a company lawfully authorized to do business in the State of Idaho, written on a builder's risk "all-risk" or equivalent policy form in an amount not less than the initial amount of construction. - 4) The first presentation to Council will be an 'Informational Review'.
+The proposing Agency shall schedule the required presentations for regularly scheduled monthly PBFAC meetings such that PBFAC approval will occur prior to the advertising, bidding, construction and/or negotiation for construction; - 2) It is the proposing Agencies' responsibility to secure any other approvals and/or permissions required by other boards or entities as required by those boards or entities; - 3) The first presentation to Council will be an 'Informational Review'.
 This presentation should include, but is not limited to site plan(s), floor plan(s), elevation(s), rendering(s) and financial/resource plans as required to describe the scope of work, proposed building systems, materials and how the project will impact Agencies and/or States resources through the life of the structure.
 Questions that arise during the informational review will be annotated in the meeting minutes and must be addressed during the final review.
-The Council, at its option, may approve the project after the Informational Review without a Final Review if Council deems that all concerns have been adequately addressed; - 5) A history of the projects reviewed subject to this policy will be maintained by staff.
+The Council, at its option, may approve the project after the Informational Review without a Final Review if Council deems that all concerns have been adequately addressed; - 4) A history of the projects reviewed subject to this policy will be maintained by staff.
 The history will describe the scope of the project and information requested by the council.
 This history will be available for agencies to determine the type of information that has been required of projects with a similar scope of work in the past.
-The unique character of each project may result in information being required that has not been previously requested;
+The unique character of each project may result in information being required that has not been previously requested; - 5) The 'Final Review' will occur during a subsequent, regularly scheduled Council business meeting.
+This review will include addressing all of the questions which arose during the Informational Review and will provide any updates to the project since the informational review.
+A follow-up meeting at a regularly scheduled Council business meeting may be required if Council determines that any portion of the project needs further clarification.
+If no further clarifications are required after Final Review, the Council may vote recommending approval or disapproval of the project; - 6) Motion for approval of these projects: APPROVE PLANS AND SPECIFICATIONS, SUBJECT TO STAFF REVIEW FOR (AGENCY/PROJECT NAME) PROJECT.